warp-contracts/warp/docs/MIGRATION_GUIDE.md

 const smartweave = SmartWeaveNodeFactory.memCached(arweave);
 ```

-💡 Note: for Web environment you should use `SmartWeaveWebFactory` instead of `SmartWeaveNodeFactory`.
+For Web environment you should use `SmartWeaveWebFactory` instead of `SmartWeaveNodeFactory`.

 In this example we've used the `memCached` method.
 You can see other available methods in documentation:
 - [For Web](https://smartweave.docs.redstone.finance/classes/SmartWeaveWebFactory.html)
 - [For Node.js](https://smartweave.docs.redstone.finance/classes/SmartWeaveNodeFactory.html)

+#### [Optional] Custom modules 🛠
+Smartweave V2 has a modular architecture, which allows you to connect custom modules to any part of the SmartWeave client implementation.
+See [custom-client-example.ts](https://github.com/redstone-finance/redstone-smartweave-examples/blob/main/src/custom-client-example.ts) to learn more.

 ### 2.2 Connect to your contract
 ```typescript